-Since our last Navy slang blog for April Fool’s Day, we’ve gotten a lot of feedback.
+After an earlier Navy slang blog for April Fool’s Day, we got some great feedback on naval terms and meanings.
 One of the most popular was—how could you forget “the gouge?”
 That’s a great question.
 It’s one that deserves a post of its own, for sure.
 Thank you for letting us know.
 You asked for the gouge, and you got it.

 So what does the gouge mean in the Navy, for those not yet in the know?

 By all accounts, it’s the scuttlebug, the inside scoop, the way things are done around here—once you’ve been around here long enough to pick them up.
 Older Navy veterans often hand down the gouge to younger ones, giving them the critical tips and tricks to help them become successful old salts.
-Midshipmen share the gouge to help their fellow midshipmen get through the rigors of the Naval Academy.
-In many Lucky Bag tributes to the midshipmen, you’ll see them being thanked for “giving the gouge” to others, or being admired as the “foremost obtainer of the gouge” or the one to “turn to for the gouge.”
+Midshipmen share the gouge to help their fellow midshipmen get through the rigors and learn the ropes of the Naval Academy.
+In many Lucky Bag (The Naval Academy’s yearbook) tributes to midshipmen, you’ll see them being thanked for “giving the gouge” to others, or being admired as the “foremost obtainer of the gouge” or the one to “turn to for the gouge.”

 Whatever you call it, it’s uniquely Navy.
 In our search for more of the gouge, we came across some other seaworthy Navy terminology and their fascinating origins.
-So if you’re looking for the gouge on a few more terms, pull up a chair and have a read:
+So if you’re looking for the gouge on a few more terms, pull up a captain’s chair, set down your grog and have a read:

 Bamboozle: Nowadays, this term refers to being fooled.
 However, when ships sailed before they were powered by steam or fuel, “bamboozle” was trickery of another sort.
 Crews would fly an ensign (flag) that was not their nationality or origin in order to trick another passing ship.
 As you might imagine, pirates were often the bamboozlers.